dmlc/dgl/examples/pytorch/hilander/README.md

 ## Setup

-We use python 3.7 and CUDA version is 10.2.
+We use python 3.7.
+The CUDA version needs to be 10.2.
 Besides DGL (>=0.5.2), we depend on several packages.
 To install dependencies using conda:
 ```bash
 conda create -n Hilander # create env
 conda activate Hilander # activate env